MicrosoftDocs/visualstudio-docs/docs/cross-platform/build-apps-with-native-ui-using-xamarin-in-visual-studio.md

 # Build apps with native UI using Xamarin in Visual Studio

-Most developers who choose Xamarin for writing cross-platform mobile applications in C# use Xamarin.Forms, which defines a user interface that maps to native controls in iOS, Android, and the Universal Windows Platform (UWP).
+Most developers who choose Xamarin and C# for writing cross-platform mobile applications use Xamarin.Forms.
+Xamarin.Forms defines a user interface that maps to native controls in iOS, Android, and the Universal Windows Platform (UWP).
 Xamarin.Forms is described in the article [Learn app-building basics with Xamarin.Forms in Visual Studio](learn-app-building-basics-with-xamarin-forms-in-visual-studio.md).

 This article describes a different approach that involves accessing the native user-interface APIs of each platform.
-This is a much harder approach because it requires extensive knowledge of each platform your application support.
-The advantage is that you can tailor the user interface to the strengths and capabilities of each platform, while still sharing underlying business logic.
+Working with native APIs is a much harder approach than Xamarin.Forms because it requires extensive knowledge of each platform.
+The advantage is that you can tailor the user interface to the particular strengths and capabilities of each platform, while still sharing underlying business logic.

 Once you've done the steps in [Setup and install](../cross-platform/setup-and-install.md) and [Verify your Xamarin environment](../cross-platform/verify-your-xamarin-environment.md), this walkthrough shows you how to build a basic Xamarin app with native UI layers.
-With native UI, shared code resides in a .NET Standard library (PCL) and the individual platform projects contain the UI definitions.
+With native UI, shared code resides in a .NET Standard library and the individual platform projects contain the UI definitions.
 Here is the application that you'll build running on (from left to right) iOS and Android phones, and the Windows 10 desktop.

 [![Xamarin app on iOS, Android, and Windows](../cross-platform/media/cross-plat-xamarin-build-1.png "Cross-Plat Xamarin Build 1")](../cross-platform/media/cross-plat-xamarin-build-1-Large.png#lightbox)